 As a photographer he has produced materials for theater plays and musical artists, he has published pictures with the Reuters news agency and he curated the photo exhibition Nippon América 日本アメリカ, which premiered in Tokyo in September 2019, was part of the Barranquilla Arts Carnival in February 2020 and

-will be shown at the Museo Nacional de las Culturas del Mundo of Mexico City in the first semester of 2020.
+will be shown at the Museo Nacional de las Culturas del Mundo of Mexico City in 2021.